top of page

 image.png

-My name is Samuel Jogoo Mwaniki (18).
-I came to Good Samaritan when I was 5 years old.
-My father left us under the care of my mother.
-My single mother was unable to take care of us.
-Life became very hard and unable to even feed us and kicked out of a small rented house, and she decided to seek for help at the center.
+My name is Samuel Jogoo Mwaniki and I am 18.
+I came to Good Samaritan when I was just 5 years old.
+My father had left us and my single mother was unable to take care of us.
+Life had become very hard and she was unable to even feed us, and when we were kicked out of our small rented house, she decided to seek help at the center.
 I have completed secondary education and wish to join university to pursue a career in education to become a teacher.

 image.png